ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### local_direction(point, angle)

-Get local orientation for a given relative angle and position in space
+Get local orientation for a given relative angle and position in space.

 <a id="compolyx.Rosette.locked"></a>